-As at 31 December 2021, the Board comprises 6 directors of whom 3 are independent directors.
-Although the independent directors are not in a majority which is recommended in the 2018 Code where the Chairman of the Board is not an independent director, at 50:50 ratio of independent and non-independent directors, there is appropriate and sufficient level of independence in the Board as well as adequate safeguards and checks in place to ensure that decision making process by the Board is independent.
-The Board has always discussed important issues robustly and have always been able to reach a consensus on the votes without having to rely on any majority votes to decide nor having an individual or small group of individuals dominate the Board's decision-making process.
+As at 31 December 2022, the Board comprises 5 directors of whom 2 are independent directors.
+Although the independent directors are not in a majority which is recommended in the 2018 Code where the Chairman of the Board is not an independent director, the Executive Resource and Compensation Committee and the Board, having conducted a thorough evaluation, believe that the composition of the current Board, with Non-Executive Independent Directors making up one-third of the Board and Non-Executive Directors making up majority of the Board, remains appropriate and effective with sufficient level of independence.
+All the Non-Executive Directors, with the Chairman being the exception, do not have any conflict of interests whatsoever, are independent minded and are therefore able to exercise objective judgement and duties in the best interest of the Company.
+The Board will continue to assess and evaluate the need to appoint an additional non-executive independent director.
+The Board has always discussed important issues robustly and has been able to reach a consensus on the votes without having to rely on any majority votes to decide nor having an individual or small group of individuals dominate the Board's decision-making process.

-The nature of the directors' appointments on the Board as at 31 December 2021 is set out as follows:
+The nature of the directors' appointments on the Board as at 31 December 2022 is set out as follows:

-Directors Board Membership Lim Hua Min Non-Executive, Non-Independent, Chairman Law Song Keng [1] Non-Executive, Lead Independent Director Tam Chee Chong Non-Executive, Independent Director Barney Lau Tai Chiau (2) Non-Executive, Independent Director Tan Hai Leng Eugene (3) Non-Executive, Non-Independent Director Randy Sim Cheng Leong Executive Director, Group Chief Executive Officer
+Directors Board Membership Lim Hua Min Non-Executive, Non-Independent, Chairman Law Song Keng Non-Executive, Non-Independent Director Tam Chee Chong Non-Executive, Independent Director Barney Lau Tai Chiau Non-Executive, Lead Independent Director Randy Sim Cheng Leong Executive Director, Group Chief Executive Officer